YaminYazdanpanah/YaminYazdanpanah/README.md

 ### Hi  👋

 #### I'm Yamin Yazdanpanah !
-I'm working as an Android developer at Skoove Company.
+I'm working as an Android developer at Skoove

 - 👨🏻‍💻  &nbsp;Working in Scrum and Agile Environment